mosquito/aio-pika/docs/source/index.rst

 +++++++++++++++++++

 URL is the supported way to configure connection.
-For customisation of conneciton behaviour you might pass the parameters in URL query-string like format.
+For customisation of connection behaviour you might pass the parameters in URL query-string like format.

-This article describes a description for this parameters.
+This article describes a description for these parameters.

 ``aiormq`` specific
 ~~~~~~~~~~~~~~~~~~~